now8-org/api/docs/docs/topics/code_structure.md

 ```

-Each component should only connect with its contiguous ones.
+Each component should only connect with its connected ones.
 Each component
 contains a `__init__.py` file that stores the functions shared in the
 component, for example a `hello_world()` function shared among different
 entrypoints (API, CLI, …).
 Apart from this components, there is the
-`__init__.py` file of the `now8_api` module.
+`__init__.py` file of the `now8_api` package.

 ## Components

 ### Data

-This component is responsible for accessing the external dependencies
+This component is responsible for abstracting the data persistence.
-providing methods for the logic component that abstract the queries to
-the database, external APIs and other data sources.

-#### Cities

-Abstraction of city transport APIs and other city data sources.

 #### Database

 Abstraction of the local database.

+### Domain

+`domain` contains the business actors and logic.
+It has no dependencies,
+so that it can be tested alone and the code is as simple and clear as
+possible.

-### Logic
+### Service

-This component obtains data from the `data` component and process them
+This component obtains data from the `data` or from the City APIs
+and interacts
+with `doamin` to validate it and process it
 when called by the `entrypoints` component.

+Having this layer decouples the `domain` from the `data` and the
+`entrypoints`, which facilitates testing and implementing new functionality.

+#### City Data

+Abstraction of city transport APIs and other city data sources.

 ### Entrypoints